 The Two Ends of the Spectrum

 Those of European descent spend vast amounts of time and money trying to achieve the perfect tan.
-It’s almost a kind of sport where friends often compete to see who can get the darkest, seemingly oblivious to the dangers of overexposure.
+It’s almost a kind of sport where friends often compete to see who can get the darkest, seemingly oblivious to the dangers and negative effects of overexposure.
 But while the obsession some light-skinned people have with obtaining a darker hue is almost always ill-advised for health reasons the tendency among people of color to lighten their complexion has much broader implications.
 Which we’ll get into in a moment.
 But first a bit of background on skin color.

 Why Are There Different Skin Colors?